For my research statement, please click here.

 Debt relief and moral hazard: estimating the effect of bankruptcy protection on loan repayment

-with Theresa Kuchler (NYU) and Constantine Yannelis (Stanford)
+with Theresa Kuchler (NYU), Sharada Shridhar (NYU), and Constantine Yannelis (U Chicago)

 Personal bankruptcy provides households with insurance against adverse financial shocks, but at the same time induces moral hazard by alleviating the consequences of non-repayment.
 Taking advantage of the introduction of a comprehensive bankruptcy protection framework in Greece, we use a large data set of individual mortgages to estimate the effect of the new legislation on the loan repayment rate, and study its effect on repayment costs.